 Haiti’s second city feels a world away from the throng and hustle of Port-au-Prince.
-During the French colonial era it was the richest city in the Caribbean, and even if that grandeur has long since faded, the city still maintains a relaxed and parochial atmosphere.
-Its streets are laid out in a grid system that make it difficult to get lost, and the old port architecture of high shop fronts and balconies makes it a pleasant place to wander.
+During the French colonial era it was the richest city in the Caribbean, and even if that grandeur has long since faded, the city still maintains a relaxed atmosphere, and the old port architecture of high shop fronts and balconies makes it a pleasant place to wander.
 Most people refer to the city simply as ‘Cap,’ or ‘O’Kap’ in the high-lilting local Creole accent of its residents.

 There isn’t too much to do in Cap-Haïtien beyond enjoy the atmosphere, but it’s an ideal place to base yourself to enjoy the nearby attractions, including the Citadelle Laferrière and the beaches around Plage Labadie.